-When the driver’s rideshare app is off, the driver’s personal auto insurance covers the vehicle.
-When the rideshare app is switched on, and the driver is waiting for a ride request, Lyft provides third-party liability insurance if the driver’s personal insurance is not applicable.
+Lyft provides coverage any time the driver is on the app, although it is active only when their personal auto insurance is not available under some circumstances.
+When they switch on the rideshare app, and the driver is waiting for a ride request, Lyft provides third-party liability insurance if the driver’s personal insurance is not applicable.
 The coverage amounts are as follows:

 - Bodily injury – $50,000 per person